 OWNERSHIP - Enter percent of ownership in this U.S. affiliate, to a tenth of one percent, based on voting interest (or an equivalent interest if an unincorporated affiliate).
-"Voting interest" is defined in instructions for items 9-13 starting on page 19.
+"Voting interest" is defined in instructions 11-15 starting on page 20.

 Foreign parent - A foreign parent is the FIRST person or entity outside the U.S. in a chain of ownership that has a 10 percent or more voting interest (direct or indirect) in this U.S. affiliate.
-Country of incorporation or organization (if a business enterprise) or residence (if an individual) - For individuals, see instruction V.G. on page 24.
+The country of foreign parent is the country of incorporation or organization if the parent is a business enterprise, or of residence if the parent is an individual.
+For individuals, see instruction V.G. on page 25.

-Oto Voting interest BEA

-Name of each direct owner Country of foreign parent Close FY 2020 (1) Close FY 2019 (2) USE ONLY

-Ownership held directly by foreign parent(s) of this affiliate - see example 1 below.
-Enter name of each foreign parent with direct ownership and the country of the foreign parent - if more than 2, continue on next page.
+Voting interest BEA Country of Name of each direct owner USE Close FY 2022 Close FY 2021 foreign parent ONLY Ownership held directly by foreign parent(s) of this affiliate-see example 1 below.
+Enter name and country of each foreign parent with direct ownership-if more than 2, continue on separate sheet. \\\.\%|2\\\.\% 11 \\.\% 2\\\.\% 12 1018 Ownership held directly by all U.S. affiliates of the foreign parent(s) - see example 2 below.
+Enter name of each U.S. affiliate that owns this affiliate and the country of the foreign parent - if more than 2, continue on separate sheet.
+13 14 1064 \\\. % \\\. % TOTAL - Sum of items 11 through 15 100.0% 100.0%

-9 1017 1% 2 3

-10 1018 2% 3

-Ownership held directly by all U.S. affiliates of the foreign parent(s) - see example 2 and the country of the foreign parent - if more than 2, continue on next page. below.
-Enter name of each U.S. affili iate that owns th s affiliate

-1063 1% 2% 3

-12 1064 1% 2% 3

-13 Direct ownership held by all other persons (do not list names) 2%

-TOTAL - Sum of items 9 through 13 100% 100%